smarvin/gl-copy-site/docs/index.md

 This is a much needed third paragraph.

 This is an unneeded fourth paragraph.
+But it helps with the sync workflow testing.